-The Conduct Committee overseas the conduct of business across the entirety of AEL's operations, to ensure appropriate management of Conduct Risk and safeguard the needs of AEL's customers.
+The Conduct Committee overseas the conduct of business across the entirety of the Company's operations, to ensure appropriate management of conduct risk and safeguard the needs of the Company's customers.
 The key responsibilities of this committee are to:

-- Monitor the performance of AEL and its Delegated Partners against the firm's Conduct Risk Appetite and Customer Outcome Statements; - Approve the onboarding and renewal of "High" risk-rated Delegated Partners; - Approve or revert new and existing insurance products that are rated as having a "High" risk rating; - Maintaining oversight of AEL's Delegated Authority and Product Governance Frameworks, and making recommendations for improvements to these Frameworks; - Take appropriate action, including escalation to the Board, where the Committee judges AEL to be outside of its stated Risk Appetite or unaligned to its Customer Outcomes Statements; and - Review Conduct MI Suite against Risk Appetite
+- Monitor the performance of the Company and its delegated partners against the firm's Conduct Risk Appetite and Customer Outcome Statements; - Approve the onboarding and renewal of "high" risk-rated delegated partners; - Approve or revert new and existing insurance products that are rated as having a "high" risk rating; - Maintaining oversight of the Company's Delegated Authority and Product Governance Frameworks, and making recommendations for improvements to these frameworks; - Take appropriate action, including escalation to the Board, where the committee judges the Company to be outside of its stated risk appetite or unaligned to its Customer Outcomes Statements; and - Review the conduct MI suite against risk appetite.

-The committee consists of six members: the CEO, the Interim Chief Operating and Claims Officer ('COCO'), the Chief Risk Officer ('CRO'), Head of Compliance, Chief Underwriting Officer ('CUO') and General Counsel.
+The committee consists of six members: the CEO (the Chair), Chief Operating and Claims Officer ('COCO'), Chief Risk Officer ('CRO'), Interim Head of Compliance, Chief Underwriting Officer ('CUO') and General Counsel.